Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

     If you are already in your folder containing your BlockchainTools, then it will save them there by default (recommended).
 Hit enter to do so.

     Do not freak out.
 You will see that it failed to create two of the files from the previous step.
 We do not need these because we are using a proof-of-authority (POA) algorithm.
 You can delete the networkname-harmony.json file.
-Your folder should look something like the picture seen on the Screenshots repository (re: Puppeth Configuration).
+Your folder should look something like the picture seen on the Screenshots repository (see Puppeth Configuration).

     Congrats!
 You have just created your genesis block.
 Now as a bonus go and ask Elon Musk to tweet about it!